Almost every day I hear a leader describe their unhappiness about a team member’s performance or behaviour.

 - Giving feedback can be an uncomfortable thing to do—particularly if you don’t have a proven model to help you.

-- Your organisation’s desire to maximise results, and
+- Your organisation’s needs to maximise it’s results, and

 - Your team member’s need to perform effectively.